CameronScarpati/student-activity-tracker/student-activity-tracker.md

 1. I would like to track all the feedback I've received from teachers in subjects I am taking, as these things can easily be forgotten over time once classes end.

-*The point of this section gives me a resource to ==look back at past feedback== when trying to complete assignments or take exams.*
+*The point of this section gives me a resource to __look back at past feedback__ when trying to complete assignments or take exams.*

 ---